A Free Stochastic Partial Differential Equation: Applications

-As another consequence, using \cite[Theorem 4]{S07}, any $R^\omega$-embeddable von Neumann algebra generated by $X_1,...,X_{\red n}$ with Lipschitz conjugate variable have $\delta_0( X_1,...,X_{\red n})={\red n }$. \end{corollary}
+As another consequence, using \cite[Theorem {\gre 16}]{S07}, any $R^\omega$-embeddable von Neumann algebra generated by $X_1,...,X_{\red n}$ with Lipschitz conjugate variable have $\delta_0( X_1,...,X_{\red n})={\red n }$. \end{corollary}

-\begin{remark} This result is analogous to proposition 2 in \cite{S07}, and to an inequality in \cite{BV01}, but the latter is for the free difference quotient for ${\red n}=1$ with only finite Fisher information and the former for any derivation assuming $\partial(X_{j})$ and $\partial^{*}\partial(X_{j})$ can be written in terms of non-commutative power series and for a general ${\red n}$.
-Compared to these results, our result can be applied for a general ${\red n}$ but for ``almost coassociative" derivations, and for the free difference quotient with only the assumption Lipschitz conjuguate variable ( i.e. $\bar{\partial}\partial_{j}^{*}1\o1\in (M\overline{\o}M^{op})^{{\red n}}$, which corresponds to Lipschitz conjugate variable in the ${\red n}=1$ case, cf. also \cite{Weav} for a more general justification of this terminology.)
-Note also that in that case the constant is expressed in terms of free Fisher information $\Phi^{*}(X_{1},...,X_{n})=\sum_{i} ||\Delta(X_i)||_2^2$, it becomes the expexted $c=\Phi^{*}(X_{1},...,X_{n}))^{1/2}/2$, so that for instance if $X_{1},...,X_{{\red n}}$ is such that the associated Orstein-\"{U}hlenbeck process $Y_{i}(t)=e^{-t/2}X_{i}+(1-e^{-t})^{1/2}S_{i}$ satisfy $X_{1}(t),...,X_{n}(t)$ have Lipschitz conjugate variable (in the above sense for all $t>0$, which is by no means a trivial assumption) then the argument of \cite{BV01} gives the corresponding free Talagrand transportation cost inequality~:
+\begin{remark} This result is analogous to proposition 2 in \cite{S07} and to an inequality in \cite{BV01}.
+But the latter is for the free difference quotient for ${\red n}=1$ with only finite Fisher information.
+And the former deals with any derivation, for a general ${\red n}$, assuming $\partial(X_{j})$ and $\partial^{*}\partial(X_{j})$ can be written in terms of non-commutative power series.
+Compared to these results, our result can be applied for a general ${\red n}$ but for coassociative {\gre (or even as we will see elsewhere also ``almost coassociative")} derivations, and for the free difference quotient with only the assumption Lipschitz conjugate variable ( i.e. $\bar{\partial}\partial_{j}^{*}1\o1\in (M\overline{\o}M^{op})^{{\red n}}$, which corresponds to Lipschitz conjugate variable in the ${\red n}=1$ case, cf. also \cite{Weav} for a more general justification of this terminology.)
+Note also that, in this case, the constant is expressed in terms of free Fisher information $\Phi^{*}(X_{1},...,X_{n})=\sum_{i} ||\Delta(X_i)||_2^2$, it becomes the expected $c=\Phi^{*}(X_{1},...,X_{n}))^{1/2}/2$, so that for instance if $X_{1},...,X_{{\red n}}$ is such that the associated Orstein-\"{U}hlenbeck process $Y_{i}(t)=e^{-t/2}X_{i}+(1-e^{-t})^{1/2}S_{i}$ satisfy $X_{1}(t),...,X_{n}(t)$ have Lipschitz conjugate variable (in the above sense for all $t>0$, which is by no means a trivial assumption) then the argument of \cite{BV01} gives the corresponding free Talagrand transportation cost inequality~:

 We prove in \cite{Dab10} this result in full generality using another way of solving stochastic differential equations.